 Do you feel anxiety the second you wake up?
 Like an elephant sitting on your chest?
 I do, and it just plain sucks.
 I’ve learned that feeling stems from my thoughts in the morning, thinking of all the things I have to do.
 It’s called anticipatory anxiety.
 You know what dulls it?
 Meditation.
 If you’ve never tried meditating I highly recommend it.
 It dissolves the anxiety and sets me up for a peaceful start to the day.
 I use Simple Habits, but Headspace is wonderful as well.
 (Here’s a story I wrote after meditating one morning, it’s a very powerful tool.)

 I am a huge advocate of journaling.
 At the end of the day, we all need an outlet to express our emotions.
 Maybe someone made a sexist comment and it made us angry, or maybe we felt shame or guilt that day, it’s a wonderful way to just get it all out.
 Seriously, just word vomit on the page as scribbly or neat as you’d like.
-In addition to journaling, I add three things I’m grateful for that day, (usually more) and also add affirmations to say to myself to help change my thought patterns.
+In addition to journaling, I add what I’m grateful for that day, and also add affirmations to say to myself to help change my thought patterns.
 This helps me stay present and focus on the positives of life.

 4. Make a List